 The Feminist Research Institute accepts applications for graduate student research and travel grants in the spring semester.
-Grants of up to $750 each will be awarded every Spring.
-These small grants are intended to support feminist research (including LGBT, Queer and Queer of color) or projects focused on the study of gender and/or sexuality.
+Grants of up to $1000 each will be awarded every Spring.
+These small grants are intended to support Feminist, Queer, Critical Race, or Critical Indigenous scholarship related to gender or sexuality.
 Proposals to support dissertation and thesis-related research are particularly encouraged.
 The grants may be used to support travel expenses and materials related to research projects, but may not be used for travel to conferences and research presentations.

 Proposals for interdisciplinary projects are particularly welcome, and master’s and doctoral students in any UNM graduate program are welcome to apply.

-Applicants should submit the following materials in a single computer file (.doc/x or .pdf, please):
+Applicants should submit the following materials in a single file in this order (.doc/x or .pdf, please):

 - A cover page with current contact information (department affiliation, degree status, campus mail address, e-mail address, and telephone number)